joaosczip/timescaledb-benchmarking/README.md

 ## Set up the environment
 The `docker-compose.yml` file will build both the containers for the application and the database.

-The application is a simple `golang` command line app which receives a path to a file containing a bunch of `query parameters` that will be send to the database.
+The application is a simple `golang` command line app that receives a path to a file containing a bunch of `query parameters` that will be send to the database.

 The database is a `postgresql` instance with the `TimescaleDB` extension installed.